-Throughout the course of the year, the Student Life Office (SLO) and the Dean of Faculty's Office will partner in providing learning opportunities for the faculty to enhance and practice these skills.
-Any faculty member is welcome at any time to partner with a member of the SLO to work on these skills.
+Throughout the course of the year, the Student Life Office (SLO) and the Dean of Faculty's Office will provide professional learning opportunities for faculty to enhance and practice these skills.
+Any faculty member is welcome at any time to seek further guidance and mentorship from a member of the SLO.